Modadugu Vijay Gupta

 "This speaks to the passion of Dr. Modadugu Vijay Gupta who devoted his entire life to food security"

-With this in mind, Dr. Gupta educated and communicated fish farming techniques to people suffering from chronic poverty in such countries as India, Laos, and Bangladesh, and thereby helping poor people consume quality animal protein at low cost, and further apply these techniques for their own economic activities.
+With this in mind, Dr. Gupta educated and communicated fish farming techniques to people suffering from chronic poverty in such countries as India, Laos, and Bangladesh, and thereby helped poor people consume quality animal protein at low cost and further apply these techniques for their own economic activities.

 Climate change and abnormal temperatures are threatening humanity’s survival in the 21st century.